Baltic Basketball All-Star Game

 The Baltic Basketball All-Star Game (known also as SEB-BBL All-Stars Game) was a basketball event organised by the Baltic Basketball League.
 It was established in 2006, and it lasted for 3 seasons.
 Players from the Baltic Basketball League teams were eligible for selection.

 The biggest name to feature in the event is Kenny Anderson, an NBA All-Star (1994).

 Background

 The Baltic Basketball League (BBL) was founded in 2004 as a Baltic states regional basketball league.
 It was considered the continuation of the NEBL that featured teams from the former Soviet Union.

 The BBL mainly focused on teams from the Baltic states, but later also teams from Sweden, Russia, Kazakhstan, Finland, and Belarus participated in the Baltic League.
-In 2006, alongside with the launch of the Adriatic Basketball Association All-Star Game from the ABA League, the BBL started its own event.
+In 2006, alongside the launch of the Adriatic Basketball Association All-Star Game from the ABA League, the BBL started its own event.

 It dissolved after the 2017–18 season, the league announced that it was suspending its operations.
 Now the ENBL seems like its successor.